princesingh096/LinkStream/README.md

-# Assemble-NITT
+# LINK STREAM
-A video calling and real-time messaging app allows two devices to connect with each other with audio and video using Webrtc.
-It uses mesh architecture (every participant sends and receives its media to all other participants).
-Uses agora.io to generate an app Id.
+A video calling and real-time messaging app enables two devices to connect with each other via audio and video using WebRTC.
+It follows a mesh architecture where each participant sends and receives media to and from all other participants, and uses agora.io to generate an app ID.